Help us learn more about invasive non-native species

 The loss of species can have a number of negative impacts both on the environment and on humans.

-For example, invasive non-native species may predate our native species or out complete native species for food and shelter; they may carry diseases; or they may modify the habitat.
-All of these impacts could lead to the complete change of an ecosystem or the removal of some or all of native species.
+For example, invasive non-native species may predate our native species or out compete native species for food and shelter; they may carry diseases; or they may modify the habitat.
+All of these impacts could lead to the complete change of an ecosystem or the removal of some or all of our native species.
 This can have devastating impacts on the environment and, as a result, the economy.

 The Great Britain Non-Native Species Secretariat estimates that the impacts of invasive non-native species cost £1.7 billion per year in Great Britain alone.
-These costs are estimated to be even larger when you include the indirect costs, such the loss of certain ecosystem services.
+These costs are estimated to be even larger when you include the indirect costs, such as the loss of certain ecosystem services.
 These effects are also likely to be more devastating to islands due to their vulnerability.
 These impacts are long lasting and compounding unless action is taken to eradicate and prevent the spread of invasive non-native species.